 Why We're Moving in the Food and Beverage Industry

 - The food we eat plays a large role in our overall health and wellbeing.
-Busy schedules and the demands of modern life can make it hard to cook three meals a day.
-As an alternative, many families choose to dine out at restaurants, cafes and fast food chains.
-Among residents of Allegheny County, 57% report that that there are many opportunities to buy fast foods in their neighborhoods.4 Frequent consumption of fast foods can be harmful since these items tend to be high in sugar, salt, fat and saturated fat.
-Over time, the consumption of unhealthy foods can lead to weight gain and poor health.
-Restaurants can help improve the diets of children and their families by offering healthier options with more fresh fruits and vegetables, whole grains and lean protein.
+Busy schedules and the demands of modern life can make it hard to prepare three meals a day.
+As an alternative, an increased number of families are choosing to purchase ready-to-eat meals at grocery stores, restaurants, and fast food chains.
+In Pittsburgh nearly half of all residents (47%) live in an area where there is no access to a supermarket that offers fresh produce.4 Among cities of similar size, Pittsburgh is at the top of the list with the highest percentage of people with no fresh produce access.3 The alternative to home cooking becomes a continuous consumption of packaged foods that tend to be high in sugar, salt, fat and saturated fat.
+Over time, the constant intake of convenience foods can lead to weight gain and poor health.

 - Let’s Move Pittsburgh has developed a free mobile app to help families stay on track while purchasing packaged foods and beverages at the grocery store.
-The app, Green Light Foods, allows users to scan the barcodes of packaged items and displays the levels of sugar, salt, fat and saturated fat in the scanned item.
-Recognizing the need for nutrition interventions in the growing restaurant industry in Pittsburgh, Let’s Move Pittsburgh has created a working group with local chefs, restaurant managers and registered dietitians to help make the healthy choice the easy choice when dining out.
+The app, Green Light Foods, allows users to scan the barcodes of packaged items and displays the levels of sugar, salt, fat and saturated fat in the item.
+The goal of the app is to help users assess and compare similar packaged products of different brands.